Is big data science fiction?

 This article is excerpted with permission from the book Big Data, Big Innovation by Evan Stubbs.

 Evan Stubbs is the Chief Analytics Officer for SAS Australia and New Zealand.
-He has authored three books about business analytics.
-Stubbs is a board member of the Institute of Analytical Professionals of Australia and is a guest lecturer at Macquarie University and the University of Sydney.
+He authored three books about business analytics, sits on the board of Institute of Analytical Professionals of Australia, and is a guest lecturer at Macquarie University and the University of Sydney.

 He is a recognized expert in innovation and leads the Advisory business within SAS Australia, a group focused on transforming organisations into analytical competitors.
 His practical and experience-based talks on creating value through the use of business analytics are in high demand and feature regularly as keynote presentations.